Rigorous Function Calculi in Ariadne: Theory and Methods

 One of the main properties of computable analysis is that comparison of two real numbers is undecidable; if $x,y\in\R$ and $x\neq y$ then we can indeed prove either $x<y$ or $x>y$ in finite time, but if $x=y$, then we will never know this.
 Even for the case of symbolic numbers defined using arithmetic, exponential and trigonometric functions, it is unknown whether equality is decidable.
 To ensure all decision computations are finite, we allow such comparisons to return a value ``indeterminate'', which contains no information.
+The resulting logical type we call the \emph{Kleenean}s, denoted $\K$.

 Functions are \emph{defined} by evaluation.
-Thus a real function $f:\R\fto\R$ is an object which, given (a description of) a real number $x$, yields (a description of) the real number $f(x)$.
-Real functions can represent by \emph{interval extensions}: Given a class $\I_\F$ of real number bounds, an interval extension for $f:\R\fto\R$ is a function $\hatf:\I_\F\fto\I_\F$ such that
+Thus a name of a real function $f:\R\fto\R$ is a data stream which, given a name of a real number $x$, yields a name of the real number $f(x)$.
+It turns out that this representation is equivalent to providing an interval extension allowing arbitrarily accurate evaluation, as defined in Section~\ref{subsec:rigorousnumerics}.
+This gives the fundamental link between computable analysis and rigorous numerics: a computable function has an arbitrarily accurate validated implementation, while providing such an implementation is a proof of computability.